 A downturn in the economy, reducing overall demand

 Statistics on Marketing

-Marketing is being called the number one most important business and entrepreneurial tool of the 21st century, and rightly so too.
-It is the driving force behind so much of what makes a business successful, or of what causes a business to fail.
-These are the most important tools and tricks here, as the success or lack there of your marketing campaign will often make or break yours business.
+Marketing is being called the number one most important business and entrepreneurial tool of the 21st century.
+It is, rightly so too.
+It is the driving force behind so much of what makes a business successful.
+Lack of it can cause a business to fail.
+These are the most important tools and tricks here, as the success or lack thereof, your marketing campaign will often make or break your business.
 For some statistics on the importance of marketing:

 - 61% of global Internet users research products online.